 - Effects of large scale agricultural herbicide on amphibian sexual development and morphology

 - Histopathological studies of laboratory grown tadpoles exposed to Atrazine

 During this demonstration, students were exposed to the genetics of the apple tree and the procedures that are required to plant, cultivate and graft a frost-resistant tree.
 It is hoped that the zoology students will take this knowledge and appreciation of the apple and ultimately produce a stock of hardy resistance and adaptability to extreme climate shifts.

 But this research will be a slow process.
 It takes about seven years from grafting a tree to seeing fruit develop on it.
 Students, however, will benefit by having the opportunity to observe and care for the tree’s development throughout their educational experience at OUS.

-Our students have the opportunity to participate in multidisciplinary projects which they develop under the guidance of their mentors in the biology, chemistry and psychology departments.
 This year, our students were recipients of the Ohio University Student Enhancement Award.
 They have been measuring alterations in cognition and mood in undergraduate students who are exposed to particulate negative ions.
 For this study, the co-investigators collect data, including vital signs, metabolic neurotransmitter levels and alterations in brain waves when participants are exposed to particulate air found in the classroom, outdoors and in the proximity of waterfalls.